PacoZG/DevOps-Kubernetes/Exercises-part-3/exercise-3.03/README.md

 ```

 ---
-The rest of the manifests and project can be found [here](./project)
+The manifests and project can be found [here](./manifests/)

+The full Project can be found [here](https://github.com/PacoZG/dwk-project)

 The image of the hash writer can be found [here](https://hub.docker.com/r/sirpacoder/client)